Power BI security white paper

 - Sensitive info types.
 Over 260 types are supported.
 Sensitive info type detection relies on Microsoft Purview content scanning.

-- When you encounter a dataset identified as sensitive, you can see a customized policy tip that helps you understand what you should do.
+- When you encounter a semantic model identified as sensitive, you can see a customized policy tip that helps you understand what you should do.

-- If you are a dataset owner, you can override a policy and prevent your dataset from being identified as "sensitive" if you have a valid reason for doing so.
+- If you are a semantic model owner, you can override a policy and prevent your semantic model from being identified as "sensitive" if you have a valid reason for doing so.

-- If you are a dataset owner, you can report an issue with a policy if you conclude that a sensitive info type has been falsely identified.
+- If you are a semantic model owner, you can report an issue with a policy if you conclude that a sensitive info type has been falsely identified.

 - Automatic risk mitigations, such as alerts to the security admin, can be invoked.